WajahatAliBasharat073/WajahatAliBasharat073/README.md

 ## 🚀 About Me
 ### AI Enthusiast | Machine Learning Enthusiast | Deep Learning Enthusiast | NLP Enthusiast | CV Enthusiast | Front-end Web Developer | Python Programmer

-I am 21 years old, currently in the 7th semester (`Graduate 2024`), pursuing a career in `Artificial Intelligence` from Shifa Tameer e Millet University, Islamabad, Pakistan.
-Born and brought up in `Bagh AJK`.
+I'm a computer science student and a machine learning enthusiast.
+I love to explore and apply machine learning to solve real-world problems.

-My idea behind taking up `Artificial Intelligence is my love for programming and the fact that gives the knowledge.AI save time and minimizes the human efforts
+My idea behind taking up  is my love for programming and the fact that gives the knowledge.
+AI save time and minimizes the human efforts

-I have a keen interest in `Artificial Intelligence  Machine Learning Deep Learning` `NLP` and `Computer Vision`.I am presently learning and working on the skills required to expertise in the same.
+I have a keen interest in `Artificial Intelligence, Machine Learning, Deep Learning` and `Computer Vision`.I am presently learning and working on the skills required to expertise in the same.

 My `hobbies` include playing `volleyball`, `reading books` and `coding`.